httpdss/structkit/docs/examples/index.md

 # Examples

-This page contains practical examples of STRUCT configurations for various use cases.
+This page contains practical examples of StructKit configurations for various use cases.

 ## Basic Examples